AndiA76/SDCND01_2D_Object_Detection/README.md

 ```
 /app/project/build/ - contains the files to build the docker environment for this project
 /app/project/data/ - contains the waymo data after download and processing (empty at the beginning)
-/app/project/experiments/ - contains the training experiments incl. model checkpoints an results (empty at the beginning)
+/app/project/experiments/ - contains the training scripts and experiments incl. model checkpoints an results (empty at the beginning)
 /app/project/thirdparty/ - contains a modified a tutorial how to access and visualize waymo data
 /app/project/ - contains the source files
 ```